univention/univention-portal/frontend/REVIEW.md

-# Review Guidelines
+# Review Guidelines for new Frontend Code

+These guidelines serve as an orientation and checklist, when reviewing new widget implementations or other GUI components in the frontend.

 > ⚠️ This is a work-in-progress document.
-The guidelines below are by no means complete.
+  The guidelines are by no means complete.
   Especially the _Code_ section should be enhanced with further best practice guidelines.
   Remove this comment, once a more tested and proven status of the document is reached.

 ## Code